 For example in the heavy manufacturing industry, the data obtained from various machinery can be used to predict the fault of the machine which can help to reduce manufacturing downtime and increase efficiency.

 In this article, we have discussed the various building blocks of the industry-grade IoT systems.
 The field of IoT and related technology stack is still an active area of research and still far from adhering to any globally recognized standard components.
 Though here we discussed the typical components of an IoT use case, the components may differ based on domain, use case, and organization.

 This is a guide to Components of IoT.
-Here we discuss the Introduction and different Components of IoT in detail.
+Here we discuss the brief overview and different Components of IoT with detail explanation.
 You may also look at the following articles to learn more –